ClosedXML/ClosedXML.Parser/README.md

 * Doesn't have support for lambdas and R1C1 style.

 ANTLR lexer takes up about 3.2 seconds for Enron dataset.
 With ANTLR parsing, it takes up 11 seconds.
 I want that 7+ seconds in performance and no allocation, so RDS that takes up 700 ms.

-## Current state

-ENRON dataset parsing RDS + Rolex lexer (Release mode)

-* Total: *946320*
-* Elapsed: *1838 ms*
-* Per formula: *1.942 μs*

-2μs per formula should be something like 2000 instructions (under unrealistic assumption 1 instruction per 1 Hz), so not much space to improve.

-Bad ones fail on external workbook name reference that uses apostrophe (e.g `[1]!'Some name in external wb'`), otherwise they are parsed.

 ## Debugging